 Last updated on January 3rd, 2018 at 09:24 am

-“During our Prepared Foods Challenge, we found shoppers don’t want to do the same old deli the same old way,” LeBlanc revealed.2 “They want dinner to be an important time to gather together with their families, to reconnect and share the comfort of a good meal.
-If we begin to look at prepared foods through this lens, it may change the food we offer and the way we talk about it.”
+In Tyson Foods’ Prepared Foods Challenge, we viewed our departments through the eyes of shoppers, and found they want dinner to be an important time to gather together with their families, to reconnect and share the comfort of a good meal.2 If we begin to look at prepared foods through this lens, it may change the food we offer and the way we talk about it.

-Tyson Foods has done more than label the broken deli.
-It’s leading the way in fixing it by giving retailers the tools to serve what prepared foods shoppers really need: a satisfying meal experience.
-The company is showing retailers how to grow their businesses at the speed they need by helping them change the conversation with shoppers to give them the dinner experience they crave.
-The plan includes educating prepared foods shoppers on using products from around the store to make enticing meals that deliver on quality and freshness.
-It delivers inspirational menu ideas to remove the barriers of time and anxiety during meal prep and provides insights to ensure execution of freshly prepared products that shoppers deserve as part of convenient meal solutions they’ll be proud to serve to their families.
+So, let’s get the conversation going by giving shoppers the experience they crave.
+Show them how to use prepared foods with products from around the store to make enticing meals that deliver on quality and freshness.
+Inspire them with menu ideas that remove the barriers of time and anxiety, and offer the freshly prepared products they deserve as part of convenient meal solutions they’ll be proud to serve to their families.

 Editor’s note: This post is sponsored content provided by Tyson Foods Inc.